Temporary Emigration

 Another ambiguous zero

-These animals are not dead.
-They have not permanently left.
-But during the primary period when they are absent, they cannot be detected no matter how good your sampling is.
-Their \(\tilde{p}_t\) is effectively zero not because detection is poor, but because the animal simply is not there to be detected.
+None of these animals are dead.
+None of them have gone for good.
+But for the primary period when they’re absent, you can’t detect them, and it doesn’t matter how good your sampling is.
+Their \(\tilde{p}_t\) is effectively zero, not because your detection is rubbish, but because the animal simply isn’t there to be caught.

 The availability problem

-In the basic robust design we have been building, we implicitly assumed that every animal in the population is available for capture during every primary period.
-Available here means physically present in the study area and therefore detectable.
-Under this assumption, the only reason an animal goes undetected in a primary period is imperfect detection, \(1 - \tilde{p}_t\).
+In the basic robust design we’ve built so far, we quietly assumed every animal in the population is available for capture in every primary period.
+Available just means physically in the study area, and so catchable in principle.
+Under that assumption, the one and only reason an animal goes unseen across a primary period is imperfect detection, \(1 - \tilde{p}_t\).

-• It was available but not detected: probability \((1 - \tilde{p}_t)\)
+• It was there but you didn’t catch it: probability \((1 - \tilde{p}_t)\)

 Introducing \(\gamma'\) and \(\gamma''\)